Pyrenocollema elegans

 Pyrenocollema elegans is a lichen-forming fungus species that grows in marine environments along rocky coastlines.
-First recognised in 1937 and formally described by the Swedish lichenologist Rolf Santesson in 1992, it is distinguished by its dark brown thallus that forms rosettes up to 10 mm in diameter bearing characteristic black ridges and warts.
+First recognized in 1937 and formally described by the Swedish lichenologist Rolf Santesson in 1992, it is distinguished by its dark brown thallus that forms rosettes up to 10 mm in diameter bearing characteristic black ridges and warts.
 The species inhabits the intertidal zone, particularly on siliceous rocks, where it commonly associates with barnacles and other marine lichens.
 It has a wide geographic distribution, occurring along the Atlantic coast of Europe from Norway to northern Spain, and along the Pacific coasts of North and South America.
 Originally classified under Arthopyrenia, it was later transferred to Pyrenocollema.

 Taxonomy

-Pyrenocollema elegans was first described by the Swedish lichenologist Rolf Santesson in 1992, though he had initially recognised the species in 1937 from specimens collected in Hordaland, Norway, which became the type collection.
+Pyrenocollema elegans was first described by the Swedish lichenologist Rolf Santesson in 1992, though he had initially recognized the species in 1937 from specimens collected in Hordaland, Norway, which became the type collection.
 Prior to its formal description, the species appeared in several checklists under the provisional name Arthopyrenia elegans (nom. nud.).

 The species belongs to the genus Pyrenocollema, which includes several marine lichens previously classified under Arthopyrenia.
 Within its genus, P. elegans is distinguished from other members by its characteristic thallus bearing numerous black ridges and warts.

 In 2002, Grube and Ryan transferred it to the genus Collemopsidium as C. elegans based on morphological similarities with other marine species in that genus.
 The species is currently accepted as Pyrenocollema elegans.
 Molecular phylogenetics analysis published in 2004 showed that the species forms a distinct monophyletic group with strong support, confirming its status as a separate species from other marine lichens in this group.
 The genetic analysis demonstrated considerable variation between typical P. elegans specimens and morphologically atypical forms, though all specimens formed a cohesive genetic group.

 Description

-Pyrenocollema elegans is characterised by its distinctive thallus, which forms rosettes up to 10 mm in diameter.
+Pyrenocollema elegans is characterized by its distinctive thallus, which forms rosettes up to 10 mm in diameter.
 These rosettes may appear either as isolated formations or merge together to create a continuous spread.
 The thallus has a thin, dark brown base layer that is marked by distinctive black warts measuring 0.1–0.3 mm across, and ridges extending up to 0.15 by 0.7 mm.
-At the thallus periphery, these ridges form a radiating pattern and appear flattened, while in the central regions they become more irregular.
+At the thallus periphery, these ridges form a radiating pattern and appear flattened, while in the central regions, they become more irregular.
 While typically flat, these ridges can occasionally become raised and sharp, reaching heights of 35–50 μm.